ClaremontAcademia/Forum/README.md

 Forum
 =====

-An flexible and convenient academic forum open to all 5C students!
+A flexible and convenient academic forum open to all 5C students!